+The end of January can sometimes be a little bleak – dark and cold, with the festive break long behind us.
+It’s nice then to have a Welsh tradition as a flicker of light at the end of January.
+On the 25th of the month every year, people all over Wales celebrate St Dwynwen’s Day, the Welsh patron saint of lovers.
 The story goes the Dwynwen was the prettiest of Welsh king Brychan Brycheiniog’s twenty-four daughters.
 She fell in love with a different man to the one her father had chosen for her, and prayed to God that she may never marry anyone as she knew she would never be allowed to be with her true love.
 An angel visited her in her sleep and gave her a potion to erase her memory of feelings for Maelon, the man she had fallen for.

 Aperitif Jin Môr + Artisan Drinks Co tonic Snacks Labneh, cracker + brined grilled vegetables Cracker with smokey chestnut mushroom puree Menai oyster with apple Taco with Halen Môn cured pork belly, cabbage, rhubarb, mint and smoky yoghurt Taco with roasted cauliflower, rhubarb and mint Flour, Water, Salt sourdough with salty butter Starters Hooton’s Asparagus with spring onion dressing Anglesey seaweed tapenade Tyddyn Teg organic kale, parsnip and raisins Mains Organic Rhug Estate lamb, salt baked celeriac, nettle sauce and flowers Salt baked celeriac, barley and mushrooms, nettle sauce, mustard leaves and flowers Pembrokeshire Earlies cooked in seaweed Leaves from Maes y Porth walled garden Pudding Lemon thyme custard, Anglesey rhubarb, oat crumble